ndelamaide/ML4Science_neuron_segmentation/README.md

 ```

 When used to predict the segmentation of neurons only (num_classes = 1), the jaccard.txt file will contain a list of jaccard indexes.
 When used for neurons and axons (num_classes = 3), it will produce a list of lists of the form \[jaccard_neurons, jaccard_axons\].

+To plot the learning curves of the different trained models you can run ternausnet/plot_result.py and the plots will be saved automatically in the ternausnet folder.